No your API isn't REST, but don't worry, it really shouldn't be!

 Computer applications cannot think and they cannot act intelligently upon change.
 An Application Programming Interface (API) is an application build upon a set of functions or methods and protocols that defines functionality which other applications can "interface" with and use.
 In other words, an API is not "a program for people" it is "a program for machines", which means that it is meant to be used by other programs, i.e. not people.

-This should also clearly demonstrate to anyone that an API really shouldn't try to be REST.
-It can never be REST!
+This demonstrates why an API shouldn't try to be REST.
+It can never be REST.
+It is wrong to call an API RESTful.

 Yes, I can subscribe to some mailing list or SMS service and receive information about changes, and yes I can study documentation and even program my client to understand a specific set of profiles, but that's besides the point and has nothing to do with REST.
 If the system is really REST then I wouldn't need to change my client at all, it would still work.
 In a REST system the client must not care about change.
 All the client must care about is protocols and media types.

 Why is it then that everyone think they should develop API's using REST?
-Who came up with that insane idea in the first place?
+Who came up with that strange idea in the first place?

 Let's face it!
-REST and API's really don't match!
+REST and API just don't match!

 REST does provide application specifications that can be adopted and implemented by API's to some degree, as long as those API's don't try to be completely RESTful, and as long as those API's don't get promoted as RESTful systems.

 Roy T. Fielding's own words really sums up the problem with so-called REST API's of today.
-Please note that he wrote this back in 2008 and it still applies today.
+Please note that he wrote this back in 2008 and it still applies today in 2023.

 What needs to be done to make the REST architectural style clear on the notion that hypertext is a constraint?
 In other words, if the engine of application state (and hence the API) is not being driven by hypertext, then it cannot be RESTful and cannot be a REST API.
 Period.
 Is there some broken manual somewhere that needs to be fixed?